Page in progress.

 About

-Science often looks at how individual climate-change factors will affect our soils, but what happens when a soil experiences multiple stressors all at once?
-At the Cary Institute, soil ecologist Dr. Jane Lucas is studying what happens to soils when 4 stressors (drought, heat, fungicide, and antibiotics) co-occur in a large-scale, fully factorial field experiment.
+Science often looks at how individual climate change factors will affect our soils, but what happens when a soil experiences multiple stressors all at once?
+At Cary Institute, soil ecologist Dr. Jane Lucas is studying what happens to soils when four stressors (drought, heat, fungicide, and antibiotics) co-occur in a large-scale, fully factorial field experiment.
 The health of the soil is measured through a variety of characteristics, including through assessments of soil biodiversity and the carbon dioxide emitted from microbial life in the soil.
 Artist and educator Bird Harris created this work using paint pigments created from stressed topsoils from Jane’s study as well as rocks from the Wappinger Creek.

 About